walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 ![branch protection interface showing required status checks before merging and branches-be-up-to-date enabled](images/branch-protection.png)

-**I cannot emphasize enough that you should not be using the workflows we've created here without these branch protection settings enabled!**
+**⚠️ I cannot emphasize enough that you should not be using the workflows we've created here without these branch protection settings enabled!**

 ### Why?
 Why is branch protection so important?